 Solution 4: Changing Drive Letter

-- Shut down your PC and plug insert the hard drive to it.
+- Shut down your PC and plug and insert the hard drive into it.

 - Turn on the PC and open the Run application.